 Some years ago I found my mother’s scrapbook from her teenage years (approximately 1930).
 In it was a handwritten copy of a poem called How to Make Love.
 It was sent to her by an admirer, Arthur Larson, from Big Falls, Minnesota some time in her teenage years, around 1929-30.
-I don’t know if Arthur was the author of the poem, but I think more likely this was a poem or song.
+This was the lyrics to a song.
 It seemed to be a popular pastime, copying song lyrics or poems, as Mother’s scrapbook contained several different clever ‘sayings’ and poems or song lyrics.

 How to Make Love was so clever, I’m going to share it here.
 If anyone has any information about its origins, please let me know.

 How to Make Love